oittaa/imagemagick-docker/README.md

 ## Overview

-Delivers the latest version of the [ImageMagick](https://github.com/ImageMagick/ImageMagick) 7 to your environment in Docker container.
+Delivers the latest version of the [ImageMagick](https://github.com/ImageMagick/ImageMagick) 7 to your environment in a Docker container.

-The purpose of that image is to be able to run the latest version of ImageMagick in stable Linux environment with supporting modern web formats.
+The purpose of this container is to be able to run the latest version of ImageMagick with modern web image formats like [WebP](https://caniuse.com/webp) and [AVIF](https://caniuse.com/avif) in a stable Linux environment.

 ## Usage

-By default, container will run `magick` command
+By default, container will run `magick` command.

 ```
-$ docker run --rm -v /your/images:/imgs oittaa/imagemagick convert /imgs/sample.png -resize 100x100 /imgs/resized-sample.png
+$ docker run --rm -v /your/images:/imgs oittaa/imagemagick convert /imgs/sample.png -resize 100x100 /imgs/resized-sample.avif
 ```

 ```